Andy in late 2007

 Over Christmas/New Year 1988–89, I traveled to New York to see the sights.
 I stayed in a smart penthouse apartment on the lower East Side and visited the Springer offices.
 In 1989, I published an article entitled "Springer's Tower of Power" in the Springer New York magazine Springboard.

 In 1991, I published The Globall Hyperatlas — a development proposal in the Computer Graphics Society journal The Visual Computer.
-This was an idea for an electronic globe consisting of a fixed glass sphere mounted like a lightbulb on a baseplate and covered on the inside with a few million pixels.
-Online, and with a trackball remote control and the right software, it would show interactive real-time images of the Earth from space or thematic global maps with a zoom feature for close-ups and drilldowns.
+This was an idea for an electronic globe consisting of a fixed glass sphere mounted like a lightbulb on a baseplate and lined with a few million pixels.
+Online, with the right software, it would show interactive real-time images of the Earth from space or thematic global maps with a zoom feature for close-ups and drilldowns.

 In August 1997, at the suggestion of Springer author Alwyn Scott, I participated at the Brain and Self Workshop held in Elsinore, Denmark, which was part of the conference series Toward a Science of Consciousness sponsored by the Department of Consciousness Studies at the University of Arizona.

-In 1998, I joined the Association for the Scientific Study of Consciousness (ASSC), and participated at the next ASSC conference, The Neural Correlates of Consciousness, held in Bremen, Germany, in June 1998.
+In 1998, I joined the Association for the Scientific Study of Consciousness (ASSC).

 The Springer directors did not take up my offer to focus on books and journals devoted to consciousness studies.
-I used my interest in computers and computing to land a documentation job at SAP.
+I accepted a documentation job at SAP.

 In January 1999, I reported for work at SAP AG, in Walldorf, Germany.
 I was hired as an Information Developer in a department called Technical Core Competence (TCC) and was responsible, together with a few others, for editing, translating, writing, and coordinating technical documentation.